SkullCandby/MyBarApp2/README.md

 # MyBarApp
-Приложение: трекинг настроение для людей с БАР
+Not finished app with mood tracking for people with bipolar affective disorder